tudat-team/tudat-space/docs/source/getting-started/faq.rst

    A traceback follows.
 The name of the highest level module is first. furnsh_c --> FURNSH --> ZZLDKER

-is caused by the ``tudat-resources`` conda package (which is a dependency of tudat and tudatpy) not being installed properly, or being outdated.
+is caused by the ``tudat-resources`` conda package (which is a dependency of tudatpy) not being installed properly, or being outdated.
 You can manually download the missing data, and place them in the directory specified by the error.
 In the `tudat-resources releases <https://github.com/tudat-team/tudat-resources/releases>`_, select the latest release and under 'assets' download and unpack the ``resource.tar.gz`` in the specified directory.

 Installation